 2 stalks celery, strings removed, thinly sliced or diced

 400g can chickpeas, drained

 ¼ cup currants

 3 tablespoons lemon juice

 Heat oil in a frying pan over medium heat.
 Add onion and garlic and cook for 3 to 4 minutes or until softened.
 Increase heat and add mince.
 Cook, stirring to break up mince, until browned.
 Add Moroccan seasoning and cook, stirring, for a minute or until fragrant.
 Add tomato, carrot, celery, zucchini, currants, lemon juice and stock.
 Bring to the boil.
 Reduce heat to low and simmer for 10

 minutes or until thickened.
 Stir through the chickpeas, pine nuts and parsley.
 Serve garnished with parsley and 1 tablespoon of natural yoghurt.
 Serve with flatbread if desired.

 Nutrition information, per cup (without bread): kilojoules 1070, calories 254, protein 22g, fat 11g, saturated fat 3g, carbohydrate 15.5g, fibre 4g.

-If you are looking for quick, simple tasty and most importantly, weight loss surgery friendly recipes, check out our Single Serves recipe book.
-You can find out more here.
+This recipe features in our Fifty in a Flash recipe book.
+If you are looking for quick, simple tasty and most importantly, weight loss surgery friendly recipes, check it out here.